carbon-design-system/carbon-design-system.framerfx/README.md

 ### [Yarn Package Differ](https://www.npmjs.com/package/yarn-pkg-version-diff)

-The Yarn Package Differ is the seccond tool that is used within this workflow.

 Set to run on a scheduled basis, it runs a check against a design system, and returns a boolean to determine whether there have been changes or not within the design system.

 ### [Framer CLI](https://www.npmjs.com/package/framer-cli)